Soft, chewy centers with crisp, buttery edges. Nothing is better than these brown butter chocolate chip cookies.

 You don't need anything really fancy to make these cookies.
 For the best results, use good quality everything.
 In all honesty, though, you can't go wrong with this recipe, so don't feel bad if you can't splurge on some bougie vanilla bean infused flyer de sel (but if you can afford it, definitely try it because it takes everything to a whole new level)

-- Butter – We’re gonna brown this butter up until the milk solids caramelize and give off that irresistible nutty scent.
+- Butter - We're going to brown this butter up until the milk solids caramelize and give off that irresistible nutty scent.

-- Brown sugar – When paired with the brown butter, it gives the coolies a butterscotchy/caramely flavor.
+- Brown sugar - When paired with the brown butter, it gives the cookies a butterscotchy/caramely flavor.
 I prefer to use dark brown sugar when I can, but light brown is just as good, so use what you have available.
 You can even make your own brown sugar, if necessary.

 - Granulated sugar - We don't want to use all brown sugar because we d0n't want the molasses flavor to compete with the brown butter, so we also add granulated sugar.